-7 Ways to Replace Your Bad Habits with Better Ones
+7 Ways to Replace Your Bad Habits with Those That Serve You

 We all have our bad habits and we also know that they don’t serve us in a positive way.
 Are you struggling with bad habits that are standing in your way of having a more positive lifestyle?
-And, do you battle to break them whenever you decide it’s time to replace them with better ones?
+And, do you battle to break them whenever you decide it’s time to replace them with better habits that do serve you?
 You’re not alone on this journey!

 Bad habits are soul-destroying!
 They interfere with your personal growth and development, often stopping you in your tracks before you even get started!
 Bad habits can be destructive mentally, emotionally, and physically.
 And, they zap your energy levels, leaving you feeling defeated and worn out by the end of each day.

-Replacing bad habits with good ones is possible when you understand what drives the negative behavior in the first place.
+Replacing bad habits with those that serve you is possible when you understand what drives the negative behavior in the first place.
 And, once you know what to expect you can start implementing better habits.
 Read on to find out more about bad habits and where they come from PLUS seven ways to replace them with better ones.

 Where Do Bad Habits Come From?